[

 Retrieve your credentials

 To start accepting payments, even in the sandbox environment, you require credentials.
-These credentials are Public
+These credentials are the Public

 publicKey